equinor/TimeSeriesAnalysis/articles/index.md

 > to time-series data (like black-box models), but at the same time each parameter has an
 > intuitive phyiscal interpretation (like a white-box model).

-Grey-box models are a "best of both worlds" compromise between "white box" models (where paramters are set using prior knowlege) and "black-box" models (where parameters are determiend by fitting and have no direct physical interpretation.)
+Grey-box models attempt a "best of both worlds" compromise between "white box" models (where paramters are set using prior knowlege) and "black-box" models (where parameters are determined by fitting and have no direct physical interpretation.)

 The aim is to make models that can represent large and complex plants, yet where the meaning of each parameter in each unit models is still intuitive,